kubeflow/website/content/en/docs/components/training/tftraining.md

 Success or failure of a job is determined as follows

-* If a job has a **chief** success or failure is determined by the status of the chief.
+* If a job has a **chief**, success or failure is determined by the status of the chief.
-* If a job has no chief success or failure is determined by the workers.
+* If a job has no chief, success or failure is determined by the workers.
-* In both cases the TFJob succeeds if the process being monitored exits with exit code 0.
+* In both cases, the TFJob succeeds if the process being monitored exits with exit code 0.
-* In the case of non-zero exit code the behavior is determined by the restartPolicy for the replica.
+* In the case of non-zero exit code, the behavior is determined by the restartPolicy for the replica.
 * If the restartPolicy allows for restarts then the process will just be restarted and the TFJob will continue to execute.
   * For the restartPolicy ExitCode the behavior is exit code dependent.